The Story

 Refuse to accept someone else's emotional agenda.
 Draw a boundary.
 Don't let them bully you into it, with bogus arguments about what's best, what's right, what's more efficient, what's pretty, what's nice.
 Your emotional comfort is as important as theirs.
 Say so.

-HOW YOU CAN PARTICIPATE
+HOW TO PARTICIPATE

-You might like to post a story on your own blog, and link back to here.
+Post a story on your own blog, and link back to here.
 If you fee really enthusiastic, you can use the (royalty-paid!) graphics below as a link.
 I'm not skilled enough to make them into HTML-type buttons, so you'll need to do a bit of linkage.
 If that's too hard...sorry, you can bite me.

 And when you set the dinner table, feel free to do it with indifference, a lack of focus, and as little concentration as you can get away with.
 Set the dinner table, and think a thousand beautiful thoughts at the same time.
-It's possible..
+It's possible.

-FYI, I didn't buy Chase's Calendar.
+And by the way, I didn't buy Chase's Calendar.
 A hat-tip to Brownilocks for all the holiday information.